Send to a friend

 Represented Oracle in international arbitration in which the minority shareholder in Oracle’s former joint venture in Saudi Arabia alleged that Oracle overcharged the joint venture in connection with licensing its software and denied the minority shareholder any meaningful participation in the venture and sought tens of millions of dollars for its claims of breach of contract, unjust enrichment, breach of fiduciary duty, and tortious interference with contract, and the Saudi Arabia cause of action of ghasb.
 Following a two week hearing, the arbitration panel issued a 40-page opinion, applying Saudi Arabian law and unanimously ruling in Oracle’s favor.
 The panel later awarded Oracle substantial costs.

+Obtained partial summary judgment in a copyright infringement action brought against Fox in connection with the movie Dodgeball.
 Represented Fox and Fremantle Media in an action for copyright infringement and tortious interference concerning a reality television show.
 After moving for summary judgment on the grounds of lack of substantial similarity of protectable expression (because all common elements were scenes a faire in the genre), we obtained dismissal with prejudice of all claims.

 Represented Tufenkian Carpets in a trial on claims of copyright infringement filed against it in a rug design case.
 After taking the matter over a month before trial, we obtained a defense verdict, including specifically on issues of access and substantial similarity.